GoLearnToCode/mpcs50101/syllabus.md

 Week 10: Statically-typed languages.
 Week 11: FINAL EXAM.

-## OFFICE HOURS & LAB SESSIONS

-TBA.

-## GRADING & COURSEWORK
+### Office Hours and Lab Sessions

+Office hours will be available via Google Hangouts as needed.

+Lab sessions will be held weekly on Thursdays from 5pm-7pm.

+### Grading

 * Homework is worth a total of 40%.
-There will be 6 weekly assignments (weeks 1-5, and week 9).
+There will be 6 weekly assignments (assinged during weeks 1-5, and week 9).
 The lowest homework grade will be dropped.
-* The midterm is worth 30% and will cover material through week 5.
+* The midterm is worth 30% will be held during class on Week 6, and will cover material through week 5.
 * The final exam is worth 30%.